"My father’s difficult lung surgery was a success."

 Dr. Marmureanu is well-known for performing numerous abdominal aortic aneurysm repairs annually with great rates of success.

-Patients in which an abdominal aortic aneurysm larger than 5 centimeters has been detected are typically recommended to undergo surgery, as the risk of it rupturing in the near future is very high.
-Abdominal aortic aneurysms continue to progressively grow in size over the years.
-The more enlarged an aneurysm becomes, the more chances of rupturing it has, which is often fatal if not immediately attended to by a surgeon, as the hemorrhage it produces is tremendous.
-Surgery is thus performed to avoid the rupturing of abdominal aortic aneurysms.
+Patients whose abdominal aortic aneurysm has a diameter exceeding 2 inches are strongly advised to consider repair surgery, as the risk of a rupture occurring in the near future is very high.
+It is important to note that abdominal aortic aneurysms continue to grow in size over the years.
+The larger aneurysms become, the more chances of bursting they have, which is bound to result in death unless immediately taken care of by a skilled surgeon.
+Repair surgery is performed to avoid the rupture of abdominal aortic aneurysms.

 In the hospital, you will be administered pain relieving medicine and antibiotics and will also be intubated.
 Consequently, you will have some or all of the following tubes attached to your body:

 Full recovery is achieved in 2 to 3 months for open repair surgery, while the recovery period is significantly shorter for the minimally invasive procedure (approximately one month).
 Nevertheless, it is important to know that you can speed up your recovery to a great extent by paying attention to the following aspects: